Good Game: Spawn Point

-Good Game: Spawn Point (abbreviated as Good Game SP or GG:SP, or known simply as Spawn Point), is an Australian video game review programme.
+Good Game: Spawn Point (also known as Good Game SP, GG:SP, or simply Spawn Point is an Australian video game review programme.

 It is a spin-off (also described as a "sister program") of the original Good Game that only carries reviews of games ACB-rated as G or PG, and professes to be "For young gamers, by gamers".
-It debuted on ABC Me on 20 February 2010.

-Good Game Spawn Point is now the highest rated show broadcast on ABC ME.
-Spawn Point was hosted by Steven "Bajo" O'Donnell and Stephanie "Hex" Bendixsen from 2010 to 2016, when the latter departed; the former departed the following year.
-The show has been hosted by various others, such as Gus "Goose" Ronald from 2017 to 2018, Angharad "Rad" Yeo from 2017 to 2022, William "Will" Yates from 2019 to 2020, and "Jax" in 2022.
-The current host is Gemma "Gem" Driscoll, who joined in 2018.
+It debuted on ABC Entertains (then known as ABC3) on 20 February 2010.
+Spawn Point was originally hosted by Steven "Bajo" O'Donnell and Stephanie "Hex" Bendixsen from 2010 to 2016, when the latter departed; the former departed the following year.
+Later hosts included Gus Ronald, Angharad Yeo, Gemma Driscoll, William Yates, and Harry Jun.
+The series moved to ABC Family on 23 August 2024.

 Production

 Spawn Point began in 2010, hosted by Steven O'Donnell and Stephanie Bendixsen.
 The ABC has described Good Game: Spawn Point as "featur[ing] a family friendly mix of gamer reviews, stories about gaming culture and plenty of audience interaction".
 PlayStrat said, "The standard Good Game edition is a more adult oriented series—which includes reviews of games that fall into more mature classifications (i.e. they include violence, sexual content, profanity).
 It's good, therefore, that the show has the Spawn Point variant to allow the younger crowd to get their fill as well".

 The show originally ran for 15 minutes, but was extended to 30 minutes per episode from Series 2, Episode 21 on 2 July 2011.
 O'Donnell said, "The 30-minute show will allow us to review more games, produce more stories about game culture and delve deeper into gaming's rich history".
 Creator and executive producer Janet Carr said Spawn Point "is achieving a total TV share of 16.2% among children 5–12 years old and its average audience share is up 114% on series one.
 Series two has been extended due to the enormous response from the audience and it will give gamers more ways to interact with the show and make it their own".
 In 2011, Good Game: Spawn Point reached 166,000 viewers per episode.